According to God's Word Series

 I was flying not too long ago and as we rose through the clouds I realized that I was trusting the airplane to keep me safe.
 I am in awe of the ability to meet the clouds and fly through them.
-They are close.
+They are so close.
 They spread before me in soft gracefulness.
-As I am on their level they look like I could rest on them in heavenly slumber but in reality they won't bear my weight.
+As I am on their level they look like I could rest on them in heavenly slumber but in reality they will not bear my weight.
 I cannot trust them.

 But I can put my trust in God.
 I trust in the plane that I am riding on; a vehicle of man's devising.
 How much more can I trust God, the creator of the heavens and the earth and all that is in them?

 God exhorts us often to trust in Him.
 (Note: emphasis is added in the verses to highlight words that are 'trust' and alternate translations.)

 :5 Trust in the LORD with all thine heart; and lean not unto thine own understanding.

 :6 In all thy ways acknowledge him, and he shall direct thy paths.

 The facts are the facts, nothing more.
 God's ways are higher than our ways.
 We have finite minds conditioned by the five senses.
 God is Spirit and able to do beyond what we can ask or think.